Dry air in your home can be uncomfortable. From dry skin and cracked lips to sinus problems and sore throats, you just want some relief!

 When your nasal passages are restricted during the night, you snore.
 This can make getting a good night's sleep difficult for the snorer and impossible for anyone else nearby.

-A humidifier adds moisture to the room and may decrease breathing problems and reduce snoring.
+A room humidifier adds moisture to the room and may decrease breathing problems and reduce snoring.

 Use in Your Child's Room